Extremality and dynamically defined measures, part II: Measures from conformal dynamical systems: Introduction

 Moving to the third column of the dictionary, rational functions, it seems that the analogue of Theorems \ref{theoremsimilarityIFS}-\ref{theoremCCK} has not been explicitly stated in the literature before, but can be proven using the techniques of \cite{Urbanski} together with a rigidity result of W.~Bergweiler, A.~E.~Eremenko, and S.~J.~van~Strien \cite{BergweilerEremenko, EremenkoVanstrien}:

-\begin{theorem} Let $T:\what\C\to\what\C$ be a hyperbolic (i.e. expansive on its Julia set) rational function, let $\phi:\what\C\to\R$ be a H\"older continuous potential function, and let $\mu_\phi$ be the corresponding Gibbs measure.
+\begin{theorem} Let $T:\what\C\to\what\C$ be a hyperbolic (i.e. expansive on its Julia set) rational function, let $\phi:\what\C\to\R$ be a H\"older continuous potential function, and let $\mu_\phi$ be the corresponding equilibrium state.
 If $\Supp(\mu_\phi)$ is not contained in any generalized sphere, then $\mu_\phi$ is absolutely friendly. \end{theorem} \begin{proof}[Proof sketch] Since $T$ is hyperbolic, there is some metric on the Julia set $J$ with respect to which $T$ is distance expanding.
 Thus by \cite[Theorem 4.5.2]{PrzytyckiUrbanski}, the map $T:J\to J$ has Markov partitions of arbitrarily small diameter.
 The inverse branches of $T$ restricted to the elements of such a partition forms a graph directed system in the sense of \cite{MauldinUrbanski2}, except that the cone condition is not necessarily satisfied.
-Now the Gibbs measure $\mu_\phi$ is also a Gibbs measure of this graph directed system with respect to the potential function $\phi$.
+Now the equilibrium state $\mu_\phi$ is also an equilibrium state of this graph directed system with respect to the potential function $\phi$.
 The proof of \cite[Theorem 1.5]{Urbanski} shows that if $\mu_\phi$ is Federer and $\Supp(\mu_\phi)$ is not contained in any proper real-analytic submanifold of $\what\C$, then $\mu_\phi$ is absolutely friendly.
-(The cone condition is not used in the proof of \cite[Theorem 1.5]{Urbanski}, and the argument is easily extended from the realm of IFSes to that of graph directed systems.)
-But the fact that $\mu_\phi$ is a Gibbs measure for $T$ implies that $\mu_\phi$ is Federer (e.g. by modifying the proof of \cite[Theorem A]{Rivera}).
+(The cone condition is not used in the proof of \cite[Theorem 1.5]{Urbanski}, and the argument is easily extended from the realm of CIFSes to that of graph directed systems.)
+But the fact that $\mu_\phi$ is an equilibrium state for $T$ implies that $\mu_\phi$ is Federer (e.g. by modifying the proof of \cite[Theorem A]{Rivera}).
 And if $\Supp(\mu_\phi)$ is not contained in any generalized sphere, then by \cite[Corollary 1 and Theorem 2]{EremenkoVanstrien} (see also \cite[Theorem 2]{BergweilerEremenko}), $\Supp(\mu_\phi)$ is not contained in any proper real-analytic submanifold of $\what\C$.
 This completes the proof. \end{proof}

 It seems that this is a more or less complete list of those fractal measures which, before the invention of the quasi-decay condition, were known to be extremal.
 The results are restricted to one or possibly two rows of Sullivan's dictionary, corresponding to extremely rigid hypotheses (finiteness of alphabet, convex-cocompactness, hyperbolicity) on the class of dynamical systems considered.
 In the authors' view, these examples represent more or less the full scope of the friendliness and absolute friendliness conditions: rigid hypotheses were required because the friendliness and absolute friendliness hypotheses are themselves very rigid.
 By contrast, the quasi-decaying condition is quite flexible and exhibits a much broader range of examples; let us now get a feel for what these examples are.